DavideAltomare/rego/python/README.md

 *rego*
 ======

-*Automatic time series forecasting and missing values imputation.*
+*Automatic Time Series Forecasting and Missing Value Imputation*

 *rego* is a machine learning algorithm for predicting and imputing time series.
-It can automatically set all the parameters needed, thus in the minimal configuration it only requires the target variable and the regressors if present.
-It can address large problems with hundreds or thousands of regressors and problems in which the number of regressors is greater than the number of observations.
-Moreover it can be used not only with time series but also with any other real valued target variable.
-The algorithm implemented includes a bayesian stochastic search methodology for model selection and a robust estimation based on boostrapping. *rego* is fast because all the code is C++.
+It can automatically set all the parameters needed, thus in the minimal configuration it only requires the target variable and the dependent variables if present.
+It can address large problems with hundreds or thousands of dependent variables and problems in which the number of dependent variables is greater than the number of observations.
+Moreover it can be used not only for time series but also for any other real valued target variable.
+The algorithm implemented includes a Bayesian stochastic search methodology for model selection and a robust estimation based on bootstrapping. *rego* is fast because all the code is C++.

 PyPi installation
 -----------------